blimmer/benlimmer.com/about.md

 is_about: true
 ---

-I'm a software architect and engineer who loves solving challenging problems across the stack.
-I specialize in developer tooling and technical mentorship.
+I'm a freelance software architect and engineer who loves solving challenging problems across the stack.
+You can learn more about my background on the [experience](/experience) page.

-Currently seeking short-term contracts for 2020.
-I'd love to [connect](/freelance) and hear about how I might help you and your team accomplish your goals!

 <div class="center">
 	<img src="{{ site.base_url }}/{% ministamp _images/headshot.png assets/images/headshot.png %}" />